 Madelyn Bart, LCSW

 I received my BA with honors in psychology from George Washington University before graduating from Columbia University with my master’s degree in social work.
 I completed both the Intensive and Advanced Intensive Dialectical Behavior Therapy (DBT) trainings, facilitated by Behavioral Tech trainers, as part of Columbia University’s year-long DBT training lab.
 Prior to joining Columbus Park, I received clinical training as an intern at St Luke’s Roosevelt Hospital’s Child and Family Institute, where I provided outpatient treatment to children, adolescents and their families utilizing both Cognitive Behavioral Therapy (CBT) and DBT.
 I also worked as a primary therapist at The Jewish Board of Family and Children’s Services, providing trauma-focused therapy to adolescents, young adults and their families in a residential setting.
 In addition to training and practice in DBT, standard CBT and trauma-focused therapy, I received comprehensive training and extensive supervision in Enhanced CBT (CBT-E), the modality of choice for most eating disorders.
 Since early 2017, I have benefited from regular individual and group consultation from Lucene Wisniewski, PhD, an international eating disorder treatment leader and DBT expert, who has helped me enhance and refine my skills as an eating disorder and DBT clinician.
+To further my expertise as an advanced DBT practitioner, I completed intensive training in the DBT Prolonged Exposure Protocol by Dr. Melanie Harned and Dr. Lori Ritschel.
+DBT PE has been found to be highly effective at treating PTSD.
 As a Clinical Supervisor at Columbus Park, I train and oversee new clinicians as they enter the practice.
 In my role as Primary Therapist, I conduct individual and family sessions along with supported meals and weekly DBT Skills Groups.
 In all of these settings, I deliver evidence-based treatments with my personal therapeutic style of curiosity, compassion and warmth.

 Liz Byrnes, LMHC

 I received my master’s degree in Mental Health Counseling from Brooklyn College and my BA in Art Therapy from Lesley University in Cambridge, Massachusetts.
 Prior to joining Columbus Park, I spent several years at St. Vincent’s Hospital in Westchester, NY, conducting individual and group therapy for people in recovery from serious mental illness and co-occurring disorders.
 After some training and experience in Dialectical Behavior Therapy at St. Vincent’s, I pursued more advanced DBT training through Behavioral Tech: A Linehan Institute Training Company and completed the rigorous DBT Foundational Training.
 While at St. Vincent’s I concurrently worked in private practice, providing outpatient treatment to adolescents, college students, and adults, working from a relational model of therapy and incorporating various CBT and DBT techniques.
 Since joining Columbus Park, I’ve advanced my knowledge of DBT and CBT-E via team and individual consultation with Lucene Wisniewski, PhD, an international leader in both eating disorders and DBT.
+Further, I’m one of two Family-Based Treatment providers at CP, working specifically with children, teens and their families impacted by eating disorders.
+In this regard, I engage parents via Maudsley/Family-Based Treatment in targeted coaching to support them in taking control of the eating disorder and restoring health to their child.
 I strive to create a collaborative working relationship with my clients by eliciting honesty, acceptance, and self-exploration.
 I’d describe my therapeutic style as warm, compassionate and creative.
 I’m proud and privileged to be a part of a team so committed to providing the highest level of care to our clients.

 Courtney Levy, LMHC

 I received my master’s degree in mental health counseling (MHC) at Brooklyn College and my BA from the University of Wisconsin-Madison.
 As a graduate student, I gained clinical experience working with adolescents at the Institute for Community Living’s school-based mental health clinic at IS 220.
 Prior to joining Columbus Park, I worked in a private practice setting providing outpatient therapy to adolescents and adults using a blend of DBT, CBT and psychodynamic modalities.
 I also spent two years as a clinical coach at Eating Disorder Recovery Specialists where I provided one-on-one meal support and clinical coaching to patients in eating disorder recovery.
 I have been comprehensively trained in Dialectical Behavior Therapy (DBT) through Marsha Linehan’s Behavioral Tech, completing a foundational training led by Francheska Perepletchikova, PhD, and Adam Payne, PhD.
+I completed intensive training in the DBT Prolonged Exposure Protocol by Dr. Melanie Harned and Dr. Lori Ritschel.
+DBT PE has been found to be highly effective at treating PTSD.
 Since joining Columbus Park, I have received regular consultation from Lucene Wisniewski, PhD, an international eating disorder treatment leader and DBT expert, who has helped me strengthen my skills as a clinician.
 At Columbus Park, I provide individual therapy, facilitate group meals and lead DBT therapy groups.
 I would describe my therapeutic style as warm, compassionate and genuine.

 Program Director & Therapist

 After earning my undergraduate degree at the University of Notre Dame, I received my master’s degree in social work at Columbia University.
 During my time there, I worked at the NYU Child Study Center within an inter-disciplinary treatment team, treating individuals who were suicidal, struggling to regulate their emotions and engaging in self-harming behaviors.
 I was intensively trained in Dialectical Behavioral Therapy (DBT) through Marsha Linehan’s Behavioral Tech trainers, Randy Wolbert and Gwen Abney-Cunningham, as part of a year-long DBT training lab.
 I also have experience working in a private practice setting providing outpatient therapy to adolescents and adults.
-As part of the Columbus Park treatment team, I utilize the most current evidence-based treatments including DBT and CBT-E. In addition to my DBT training, I have received advanced training in ACT and CBT-E. Since early 2017, I have received regular individual and group consultation from Lucene Wisniewski, PhD, an international eating disorder treatment leader and DBT expert, who has helped me enhance and refine my skills as an eating disorder and DBT clinician.
+As part of the Columbus Park treatment team, I utilize the most current evidence-based treatments including DBT and CBT-E. In addition to my DBT training, I have received advanced training in ACT and CBT-E and completed intensive training in the DBT Prolonged Exposure Protocol by Dr. Melanie Harned and Dr. Lori Ritschel; DBT PE has been found to be highly effective at treating PTSD.
+Since early 2017, I have received regular individual and group consultation from Lucene Wisniewski, PhD, an international eating disorder treatment leader and DBT expert, who has helped me enhance and refine my skills as an eating disorder and DBT clinician.
 As the Columbus Park Program Director, I consider the needs of our clients and develop programming in response to these needs to ensure the delivery of the most effective and efficient care to all of our clients.
 In my role of Primary Therapist at CP, I provide individual therapy, facilitate group meals and lead CBT-E and DBT therapy groups.
 I would describe my therapeutic style as collaborative, warm, engaging and non-judgmental.

 Associate Clinical Director & Therapist

 I received my master’s degree in social work from New York University and my BA from Brown University.
 As a graduate student, my interest in working with eating disorders was sparked through my internship with New York State Psychiatric Institute’s inpatient eating disorder research unit.
 I also received training at The Training Institute for Mental Health, an outpatient psychoanalytic clinic where I helped clients work on a broad range of challenges, including depression and anxiety disorders.
 I also completed the Columbus Park Behavioral Health specialized eating disorder training program for clinicians prior to joining the practice as a therapist.
 Since joining Columbus Park, I’ve been comprehensively trained in Dialectical Behavior Therapy (DBT) through Marsha Linehan’s Behavioral Tech and completed an advanced intensive training in DBT led by Kelly Koerner & Charlie Swenson.
 Since early 2017, I’ve benefitted from regular consultation from Lucene Wisniewski, PhD, an international eating disorder treatment leader and DBT expert, who has been instrumental in helping me and my colleagues at CP grow and refine our skills as eating disorder clinicians.
+To further develop my practice and skills as an advanced DBT practitioner, I completed intensive training in the DBT Prolonged Exposure Protocol by Dr. Melanie Harned and Dr. Lori Ritschel.
+DBT PE has been found to be highly effective at treating PTSD.
 In addition to my DBT training, I have received advanced training through Columbus Park senior leadership in eating disorder-specific modalities like CBT-E and Family-Based Treatment (“Maudsley”) for adolescents.
 As Columbus Park’s Associate Clinical Director, I oversee the development and implementation of our programming to help ensure that we deliver the highest level of care to all our clients.
 In my role as a Primary Therapist, I work with individuals, facilitate group meals, and lead group therapy sessions.
 Clients have described my style as a therapist as warm, thoughtful, and caring.